Zayante, California

-Zayante (Ohlone: Sayante) is a census-designated place (CDP) in Santa Cruz County, California.
+Zayante (Ohlone: Sayante) is a census-designated place (CDP) in Santa Cruz County, California, United States.
 It is a residential area located on Zayante Creek.
 Zayante sits at an elevation of 699 ft.
-The 2020 United States census reported Zayante's population was 729.
+The 2020 United States census reported Zayante's population as 729.

 History

 The Sayante, a local tribe of the Ohlone people, originally inhabited the area.
 Early history of the area recalls the Sayante people finding shelter and game in the plentiful forests.
 The area provided them with enough acorns, fish from Lompico and Newell Creek, and small game to live a peaceful, easy life.
 Temascals (sweat lodges), songs, and games were the rule, while fighting and thievery the exception.

 In 1769, the Spanish explorer Gaspar de Portolá arrived to the area which is now known as the City of Santa Cruz.
 When Portola came upon the river which flows from the Santa Cruz Mountains to the sea, he named it San Lorenzo in honor of Saint Lawrence.
 He called the rolling hills above the river, Santa Cruz, which means "holy cross".
 Twenty-two years later, in 1791, Father Fermin de Lasuen established Mission Santa Cruz, the twelfth mission to be founded in California.

 Over the next 20 years, word spread throughout the Ohlone tribes, including the Sayante Indians, that the Santa Cruz Mission would provide a regular source of food, even through the winter, warm shelter in the winter, clothes made from woven fabrics, manufactured items both useful (such as pots and pans) and curious (trinkets such as glass beads, etc.), and education, if they came to live at the mission.
 Unfortunately, once lured to the mission by these things, the Indians became virtual indentured servants.
 For the Mission system to work it required the services of large numbers of "workers" (to till the gardens, construct and maintain buildings, etc.).
 This was difficult for New Spain (Mexico) to provide because few there were willing to relocate to what was considered the harsh and primitive environment of Alta (Upper) California.
 The missionaries truly believed they were benefiting what they considered barbaric people through teaching them the manual skills of carpentry, European farming techniques, etc., and through "civilizing" them to the Spanish / European religious and cultural beliefs and practices.
 This process, called cultural assimilation, shattered the ancient native culture across North America.
 In addition, diseases which were mostly annoyances to their European hosts decimated the Indian populace, and only small groups remained after 1820.
 In 1821, Mexico achieved its independence from Spain, and California came under control of the Mexican government.
 In the 1830s, Mission Santa Cruz and other California missions were secularized by the Mexican government; only to seriously decline and, in some cases, fall into ruin.
 The very last of the Sayante people was a woman who lived for many years beside Zayante Creek.
 When she died in 1934, she was buried somewhere among the giant redwoods in Henry Cowell Redwoods State Park.
 Her grave, like her people, is lost now.